thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 politics, seen invariably as opportunistic deviance.

-Instead the Maoist response to stagnation after the first round has been to transfer attention to a new area amenable to initiation of their kind of politics -- and there are many such areas, thanks to the utter neglect of vast regions by governance in the last 50 years, and the current philosophy of governance which is a philosophy of non-governance -- and do the same thing again.
-Other Marxist-Leninist groups have often criticised the Maoists for this hop, skip and jump mode of revolution but they have never taken the criticism seriously, probably regarding their conduct as
+Instead the _Maoist_ response to stagnation after the first round has been to transfer attention to a new area amenable to initiation of their kind of politics --- and there are many such areas, thanks to the utter neglect of vast regions by governance in the last 50 years, and the current philosophy of governance which is a philosophy of non-governance --- and do the same thing again.
+Other Marxist-Leninist groups have often criticised the _Maoists_ for this hop, skip and jump mode of revolution but they have never taken the criticism seriously, probably regarding their conduct as